-The hreflang attributes tell Google about available translations for content.
-When used correctly, they can dramatically improve search engine positioning, because Google will understand what version of your content to display for people in different places.
-These tags help your site’s SEO in different languages.
+The hreflang attribute tells Google about available translations for a given page or post.
+When used correctly, it can dramatically improve search engine positioning, because Google will understand which translation to display for people in different places.

-When you search for something in Google, Google knows where you are located and what language you speak.
-Your location is obvious.
-Google gets it from your IP address.
-The browser tells Google what language you prefer (information that Google combines with your geographical location).
+When you search for something in Google, Google knows where you are located and which language you prefer.
+It does this through your IP address and browser settings.

-The hreflang attributes allow websites to tell Google which translations (or country-specific content versions) you offer for people in different places, speaking different languages.
+The hreflang attributes allow websites to tell Google which translations (or country-specific content) you offer for people in different places who speak different languages.

-You can probably already see the potential that hreflang hold.
-Using hreflang, you can push up language-specific and country-specific content to people speaking these languages and in these countries.
+Using hreflang attributes, you can display language-specific and country-specific content to people speaking these languages and in these countries.

-Of course, for this “magic” to happen, some conditions have to exist.
+Of course, for this “magic” to happen, some conditions have to be met.

 HTML documents include a header and a body.
 The hreflang tags must appear inside the header.
-They need to look like:
+They should look like the following example: